BeratE/pdlibs/README.md

     })
 ```

-You can access variables using the `var.get(varName)` and `var.set(varName, value)` functions.
+You can access variables using the `var.get(varName, ns)` and `var.set(varName, value, ns)` functions.
+The third namespace parameter is optional.

 Alternatively, you can call `var.setEnvGlobal()` before the declaration of any node to declare `foo` and `bar` to global variables.
-The body of the action function can then be written as: </br>
-`print(foo .. " " .. bar)`.
+The body of the action function then becomes `print(foo .. " " .. bar)`.

+> **_NOTE:_**  The scope of a node is captured on its *creation*.
+Changing the environment *while* creating a node, e.g. in a sequence, will not have an effect on the environment of the declared variables.
+In the above example, the node `Print(mylib.var.get("foo"))` would print `nil`, since the function will be evaluated at decleration, and at that time `foo` will be unassigned.
+Wrap the argument into a function to simulate *deferred execution*.

 Note that all behavior trees share the same default namespace for variables.
 This makes it easy to share data or pass messages between different behavior trees.

-> **_NOTE:_**  The scope of a node is captured on its *creation*.
-Changing the environment *while* creating a node, e.g. in a sequence, will not have an effect on the environment of the declared variables.

-> **_NOTE:_** In the above example, the node `Print(mylib.var.get("foo"))` would print `nil`, since the function will be evaluated at decleration, and at that time `foo` will be unassigned.
-Wrap the argument into a function to simulate deferred execution.
+You can generate a random namespace using the function `var.ns.generate()`, which returns the namespace name you can pass on as third parameter to following library functions.

-# N-Grams
+## N-Grams
 TODO

-# State
+## State
 Simple Finite State Machine (FSM) library, holding the following classes.
 ### State
 Abstract class representing a state with an `onEnter()`, an `onUpdate()` and an `onExit()` method.